Zuhaitz-dev/TOMAT-OS/README.md

 ## How It Works

 - The kernel is compiled using a cross-compiler targeting i686-elf.
-- It runs on ~~QEMU~~ and VirtualBox for easy testing without rebooting your actual system.
+- It runs on VirtualBox for easy testing without rebooting your actual system.
 - GRUB is used as the bootloader to load the kernel.
 - The goal is to expand and experiment, adding new features along the way.

-(**IN PROCESS:** It is true it runs on QEMU, but for now the keyboard driver does not work there)

 ---

 ## Installation

-TOMAT-OS requires GCC for cross-compilation, Binutils for assembling, libc6-dev-i386 for 32-bit development, GRUB for booting, and xorriso for ISO creation. ~~QEMU is recommended for testing~~.
-VirtualBox is also supported.
+TOMAT-OS requires GCC for cross-compilation, Binutils for assembling, libc6-dev-i386 for 32-bit development, GRUB for booting, and xorriso for ISO creation.
+VirtualBox is recommended for testing.

 ### Debian/Ubuntu
 ```bash